 The most competitive universities would expect students to have at least two academic subjects that facilitate access to their course.
 Other universities are more flexible in their demands and will accept a variety of subjects, with vocational courses accepting vocational technical qualifications and more practical subjects.
-Doing some research now will forewarn students and thus avoid disappointment of having chosen the "wrong" subjects when making decisions about post-18 options.
-Current students should seek advice from the Sixth Form Leadership (email or via their tutor).
-Research using UCAS COURSE SEARCH can indicate if a university has specific subjects/levels required at GCSE or A Level or point equivalent, and any qualifications/combinations that are not suitable preparation for their courses for current entry.
+Doing some research now will forewarn students and thus avoid the disappointment of having chosen the "wrong" subjects when making decisions about post-18 options.
+Current students should seek advice from the Sixth Form Leadership team (email or via their tutor).
+Research using UCAS COURSE SEARCH can indicate if a university has specific subjects/levels required at GCSE or A Level, and if there are any qualifications/combinations that are not deemed to be suitable preparation for current entry to their courses.

-Independent, impartial advice and guidance is available from YC Hertfordshire; current students should contact pastoral staff to arrange an interview, if you have not already done so.
-Dependent on the demand, current students may be limited to one meeting only; this is to ensure all current students have access to this in house service.
+Independent, impartial advice and guidance is available from YC Hertfordshire; current students should contact pastoral staff to arrange an interview, if they have not already done so.
+Dependent on the demand, current students may be limited to one meeting only; this is to ensure all current students have access to this in-house service.